arikunco/GrabSafety/README.md

 This is a repository of Grab Safety competition based on telematic data.

 # How to read this code?
-Just simply open html file (precisely this file: Grab_Safety.nb.html)
+Just simply fork or download this repository, then open html file (precisely this file: Grab_Safety.nb.html).

 # How to run this code?
 1. Open Grab_Safety.Rproj and Just simply use R Studio + R.